spences10/blog.scottspence.me/posts/2018/2018-12-31-react-context-api/index.md

 as an example of [when to use the Context API] in the React documentation so I will let you decide on the validity of that point.
-For this example, I hope it will give you a clearer picture of how to use the Context API it in an application.
+For this example, I hope it will give you a clearer picture of how to use the Context API in an application.

 ## Let's start